zng-ui/zng/TODO/_current.md

     - Tried to use `TextAlign` in a `wrap!`, did not work.
     - `TextAlign::START` is something interesting in general, not just for text.
     - `TextAlign::JUSTIFY` is just `FILL` for text?
+    - Need a core `RTL_VAR`.

 * Add contextual grid info, like the text `TextLayout`, to allow custom properties to extent it (like an special border property).

+* Auto request update for widget when it's state changes.

 * Grid pos-layout align.
     - Cell align.